Certified Estate and Date of Death Property Valuations in New Jersey

 04

-Delivery
+Report Delivery

-• 25+ years of combined appraisal experience
+• Over 25 years of combined appraisal experience in estate and probate cases

-• IRS-compliant & USPAP-certified reports
+• IRS-compliant and USPAP-certified appraisal reports

-• Serving all counties in New Jersey
+• Statewide service across all New Jersey counties

 Can the appraisal date be set months or years in the past?

-Need a Certified Estate Appraisal?
+Request a Certified Estate or Date of Death Appraisal?

 Call us at (908) 517-3913